-The conversation continued and Sam repeated that he didn’t want to be sad anymore and that he couldn’t stop thinking about it.
+The conversation continued and he repeated that he didn’t want to be sad anymore and that he couldn’t stop thinking about it.

-Saliha said, “Sam, close your eyes and picture something for me.
+Saliha said, “Close your eyes and picture something for me.
 I want you to think about an orange.
 Can you picture it?”

 Saliha said, “Okay, now I want you to stop thinking about it.”

-Sam opened his eyes, and looked at Saliha.
+The boy opened his eyes, and looked at Saliha.
 He closed his eyes again.
-“Okay,” Sam said.
+“Okay,” he said.

 “Stop thinking about how the orange peel smells.
 Stop thinking about how the orange tastes.
 Don’t think about how the peel looks when you tear part of it off.”